nexus-link/nexus-code-examples/NetCoreAdapter/README.md

 ## A deeper look

 Now it is time to have a close look at the code.
-We will do this by guiding you through a debug session where we follow the flow of the code.
+We will do this by guiding you through some use cases where we follow the flow of the code.

+Prepare by setting a debug breaking point in every method in the controller base classes in `BusinessApi.Controllers.Capabilities.OnBoarding`.
+Start the adapter in debug mode.

+### Create an applicant

+1. Reset the database (`POST /api/Administration/Reset`)
+2. Create an applicant (`POST /api/Applicants`) with name "John Doe".
+You should end up in the debugger in the method `ApplicantsControllerBase.CreateAsync`.
+This is in the service layer that was provided by the Nexus integration team.
+The service layer provides the REST interface, verifies the parameters and calls the logic layer where the real job is done.
+	1. The `ServiceContract` statements are guards that verifies the input parameters.
+A problem with an in parameter results in a response with status code 400.
+(Try for instance to send in a non-null `id`).
+Please note that if a class implements `IValidatable`, then there is a special guard method to validate on object of that class.
+	2. Notice that the service layer has access to the entire on-boarding capability as one object.
+This makes the dependency injection part so much easier.
+	3. Step into the call to the logic layer.
+This is the main code for the adapter.
+		1. The `InternalContract` statement is a guard that protects the code from unexpected in parameters.
+In this case its make no sense to create an applicant with no data.
+This protects us from missing guards in the service layer.
+If an internal contract guard fails it will result in a response with status code 500, as we consider this as an internal server error.
+		2. The in parameters are converted to the data model for the CRM system.
+		3. We create a *Lead* in the CRM system.
+		4. The result is converted to the capability contract data model (in this case from a Guid to a string).

+### Read all applicants

-1. Seed the application.
+1. Seed the application with initial data.

 ### Crm.System